ESBenchmark/ESBench/docs/guide/validation.md

 });
 ```

 There are also `check` and `equality` options to perform additional checks.
+The `check` function accepts the return value of each case and scene parameters, you can throw an error if the value is incorrect.

 ```javascript
 export default defineSuite({